 Restart your device (e.g. computer, tablet or phone) before the call

-After checking in, use the pre-call test to check your microphone and camera
+After checking in, use the pre-call test (if on a computer) to check your microphone and camera

 Use headphones to improve audio performance